Lung transplant surgeon

 - Experience.
 Mayo Clinic's lung transplant specialists have expertise in comprehensive treatment of people with serious lung diseases.
 This team of experts is committed to helping potential lung transplant recipients, many with multiple medical problems who need complex operations — such as heart-lung or double-lung transplants.

 Teamwork.
 Your care is provided by a multidisciplinary team of specialists in pulmonology, transplant, chest surgery (thoracic surgery), nursing, immunology, social work, respiratory therapy, pharmacy, dietary, infectious diseases and other areas.
 Together, you and your team will talk about a full range of treatment options and develop a plan to provide exactly the care you need.

 - New techniques and technologies.
 Mayo Clinic is developing lung restoration capabilities.
-At a lung restoration center on Mayo Clinic's Florida campus, biotechnologists will perform perfusion procedures to make lungs acceptable for transplantation.
+At a lung restoration center on Mayo Clinic's Florida campus, biotechnologists are performing perfusion procedures to make lungs acceptable for transplantation.
 This will increase the number of organs available to people waiting for a donor organ.
-Work at the lung restoration center will support and extend Mayo's regenerative medicine program.
-Construction of the center is expected to begin in 2017.
+Work at the lung restoration center supports and extends Mayo's regenerative medicine program.

 Innovative research.
 Mayo Clinic scientists and doctors are committed to expanding and sharing knowledge that makes transplants safer and improves patients' lives.
 For example, Mayo Clinic researchers explore the use of stem cell therapy in patients whose immune system rejects a transplant lung.
 In the future, Mayo Clinic may use regenerative cell therapy to repair donor lungs, making even more lungs available to people on donor waiting lists.